-The following table sets forth our consolidated cash and cash equivalents, total current borrowings and capitalization as of December 31, 2019 on an actual basis and on an as adjusted basis after giving effect to the gross proceeds from the issuance of the Notes in this offering.
+The following table sets forth our consolidated cash and cash equivalents, total current borrowings and capitalization as of December 31, 2019 on an actual basis and on an as adjusted basis after giving effect to the net proceeds of the Original Notes and the gross proceeds from the issuance of the Additional Notes in this offering.
 The following table should be read in conjunction with the consolidated financial statements and related notes included in this offering memorandum.